CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/deploy-your-own-env.md

    - **Microsoft License**: Make sure your account has any M365 license.
    - **Azure subscription**: Create a free account [here](https://azure.microsoft.com/free/).
    - **Azure Permission**: Make sure you have owner Access to the Subscription.
+   - **GitHub Account**: You would need a GitHub account to complete the lab [Click here to signup free GitHub Account](https://github.com/signup).

 ## Prepare your Azure Lab Environment.